Internet-Draft Key Transparency Protocol March 2025

 3.4.
 Combined Tree

-Note that, although the Transparency Log maintains a single logical prefix tree, each modification of this tree results in a new root hash, which is then stored in the log tree.
-Therefore, when instructions refer to "looking up a label-version pair in the prefix tree at a given log entry," this actually means searching in the specific version of the prefix tree that corresponds to the root hash stored at that log entry (where a "log entry" refers to a leaf of the log tree).
+Note that, although the Transparency Log maintains a single logical prefix tree, each modification of the prefix tree results in a new root value which is then stored in the log tree.
+As part of the protocol, the Transparency Log is often required to perform lookups in different versions of the prefix tree.
+Different versions of the prefix tree are identified by the log entry where their root value was stored.

 4.1.
 Implicit Binary Search Tree